WML991/vector_map_enc/README.md

 4. **SM4 Encryption**
    - Encrypts and decrypts data using the SM4 algorithm with dynamically generated keys and IVs.

-5. **Visualization**
-   - Provides tools to visualize the original, scrambled, encrypted, and decrypted data.

 ## How to Use

 1. Place the shapefile in the `data` directory.
-2. Run the `main2.py` script to process the shapefile.
+2. Run the `main.py` script to process the shapefile.
 3. The script will:
    - Extract coordinates.
    - Scramble, encrypt, decrypt, and unscramble the data.
-   - Display the results at each step.

 ## Dependencies